Capitalisk/ldpos-commander/README.md

-transaction count pending                                                                              List pending transactions account list by-balance                                                                                List accounts account list multisig-wallet-members                                                                   Get wallet members account get                                                                                            Get a account, accepts an address as argument if run non-interactively.
+transaction count pending                                                                              List pending transactions account list by-balance                                                                                List accounts account list multisig-wallet-members                                                                   Get wallet members account get balance                                                                                    Get the balance of an account account get                                                                                            Get a account, accepts an address as argument if run non-interactively.
 If not provided it prompts it. account generate                                                                                       Generates a new wallet delegate get                                                                                           Gets a delegate, accepts an address as argument if run non-interactively.
 If not provided it prompts it.